hn303/30DayMapChallenge-Bot/README.md

 ### Maps

 As [Topi Tjukanov](https://twitter.com/tjukanov) mentioned in [30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) page, this map challenge is NOT a competation.
-Although this repo sorts maps by their favoriate count and retweet count.
-This repo never intend to compare all the wonderful maps but create a altas of inspiring maps for a reference.
+Although this repo sorts maps by their favorite count and retweet count, this repo never intend to compare all the wonderful maps but create a altas of inspiring maps for a reference.
 I am also interested in exploring topis in replies in those maps with more attention (if i have time).

+Top favorited tweets refers to the tweets get top `liked`/`thumbs-up`/emoji:heart: tweets.
+The faviorite count is extract from `favorite_count` value in tweet metadata.

 - **[Maps for Day 1 `#30DayMapChallenge (Points)`](day1.md)** (include late entry)